 Permanent or Lifetime Life Insurance Policies at American General

 Universal life insurance policies centered around survivorship are also available for consumers aged 50-75, and they are payable not on the policyholder’s death, but on the surviving spouse’s death.

 The goals of these policies are not to provide for the spouse, but instead, these are great options for leaving money to a beneficiary, such as a child, grandchild, or a charity.

 Some policy options allow you to take out a loan against the cash value of your policy, even while your cash value continues to rise; therefore, you earn interest on the cash value even with an outstanding loan in place.

 Additionally, AIG offers numerous variable universal life insurance plans that allow the policyholder to invest the accumulation value of the policy in other ways, such as in the stock market which is similar to how a mutual fund works.
 The downside is that there are no caps, so you could experience unlimited losses or gains with this option.

-AIG also offers several types of life insurance riders including: accelerated death benefit, conversion option under age 70, accidental death, disability income, and child term riders.
+AIG also offers several types of life insurance riders including the accelerated death benefit, conversion option under age 70, accidental death, disability income, and child term riders.